smartheim/ui-maintenance/assets/roadmap.md

 * Item handling requires a lot of knowledge in clients.
 Allow static data fetches via more REST endpoints for
   - "item-types"
   - "item-group-functions" (AND, OR, AVG etc)
+* Expire1 -> Item-Meta data namespace provided by Scheduler bundle
+* Logging: Should expose service configuration (and websocket)

+## Required for rules

+* Change Thing configuration
+* Trigger on cron expression
+* Trigger on other rule started
+  - Configuration: Check for rule tags, rule name, rule UID

 ## Maintenance page